pfenninglab/halLiftover-postprocessing/README.md

 ```

 # Running halLiftover
-* Run halLiftover on tFile
+* Run halLiftover on qFile
+	* Before running halLiftover, make sure that all of the peaks have unique peak names in column 4 of the bed file.
+These peak names will be used in the post-processing tool.
 	* To halLiftover, an example sbatch job would be:
 	```
 	#!/bin/bash